“Real change only comes from being actively involved in communities and the environment.”

 Thereafter the teaching body displayed greater accountability and teamwork in addition to the ‘domino’ effect of motivating and mobilising these stakeholders to be highly proactive in initiating, managing and even sourcing funding for a variety of school projects.

 The positive impacts have included the successful application for Lotto funds to put towards new sporting facilities and equipment, the promotion of the school Marimba band that competes successfully against other top school bands (and application for funding for new equipment), the installation of a large covered carport on the premises, and various other maintenance and improvement initiatives that have contributed significantly to enhancing the learning environment and instilling pride in learners, educators and the broader community.

-Highly involved parent body & community
+An involved parent body and community

 Before, Stoneridge had little to no involvement in the school by its parent body.
 Paper-based communications, sent home via the learners, seldom reached the parents or generated any significant response.
 As a result, school functions received dismal parent attendance and dealing with incidents or underperformance that needed parental involvement had become extremely difficult for the educators and principal.

 Nina and Richard improved the two-way communication between school and parents, while also enhancing the levels of engagement and the sense of partnership between parents and educators.
 This by means of the implementation of an effective bulk SMS communications system and a homework diary system that requires parents to check and sign off homework assignments daily.

 This has been very well received by the parents and parent evenings are enjoying significantly higher parent attendance, while daily communication lines between parents and the teachers are more open and constructive.